tvlgiao/bc-supermarket-docs/docs/customization.md

-## - Custom Tabs
+### Custom Tabs

-To add custom tabs and product page, edit your product description, click on HTML button to switch on HTML editor mode:
+To add the custom tabs and product pages, edit your product description, click on **HTML** button to switch on **HTML editor mode**:

 ![edit-product-custom-tabs](img/edit-product-custom-tabs.png)

-Copy and paste custom HTML code below into end of product description HTML content:
+Copy and paste sample HTML code below at the end of product description HTML content:

 ```html
 <div data-custom-tab>
 <p data-custom-tab-title>Custom Tab 1</p>